Left realism

 Left realism emerged in criminology from critical criminology as a reaction against what was perceived to be the left's failure to take a practical interest in everyday crime, allowing right realism to monopolize the political agenda on law and order.
 Left realism argues that crime disproportionately affects working-class people, but that solutions that only increase repression serve to make the crime problem worse.
-Instead they argue that the root causes of crime lie in relative deprivation, although preventive measures and policing are necessary, but these should be democratically controlled.
+Instead they argue that the root causes of crime lie in relative deprivation, and that although preventive measures and policing are necessary, they should be placed under democratic control.

+Overview

 Pat Carlen (1992) suggests that the main tenets of left realism are theoretical and political: